From King’s note to palace flowers: Queen’s state funeral explained

 It also contains flowers in shades of gold, pink and deep burgundy, with touches of white, cut from the gardens of royal residences, Buckingham Palace, Clarence House and Highgrove House.

 Rosemary symbolises remembrance, myrtle is the ancient symbol of a happy marriage and English Oak symbolises the strength of love.
+Also at the King’s request, the wreath is also been made in a sustainable way, in a nest of English moss and oak branches.

 The Service